 Through the international student check-in service, we can help you with checking in at the University, collecting a bank letter, making an appointment with the police (if indicated on your visa) and with answering any IT-related questions you may have.
 You may also pay your tuition fees and collect your student card after fee payment.

-Our four-day Orientation Programme each September will help you settle into your new home quickly and is a great way to meet new friends before the start of term.
+Our Orientation Programmes in September and January will help you settle into your new home quickly and give you a great way to meet new friends before the start of term.

 Registering with the police

 Visitors to the UK from certain countries will be required to register with the local police.
 We can help make this process quick and easy.